garrandall/popular-music-data/tracks/ooo-baby-baby-the-miracles.md

 I did you wrong
 My heart went out to play
 And in the game I lost you
-What a price to pay ooh
+What a price to pay oh
 I'm cryin'

-Ooh ooh baby baby
+Oh oh baby baby

-Ooh ooh baby baby
+Oh oh baby baby

 Mistakes, I know I've
 Made a few, but I'm
 Only human, you've made
 Mistakes too I'm cryin'

-Ooh ooh baby baby
+Oh oh baby baby
-Ooh ooh baby baby
+Oh oh baby baby

-Oooooh baby baby
+Oh baby baby
-Ooh ooh ooh ooh
+Oh oh oh oh

 I'm just about at the
 End of my rope